Blurri/portfolio/README.md

 - Switch to the correct Node.js version (from `.nvmrc`)
 - Load environment variables and secrets

+### Environment Variables

+#### Required Variables

+- `DATABASE_URI`: Connection string for the PostgreSQL database
+- `PAYLOAD_SECRET`: Secret key used by PayloadCMS for encryption and security

+#### Optional Variables

+- `PAYLOAD_SEED`: When set to `'true'`, triggers database seeding during PayloadCMS initialization
+  - **Purpose**: Populates the database with initial data (categories, technologies, and a development user)
+  - **Effect**: When `true`, it will reset the database and seed predefined data
+  - **Warning**: Setting this to `'true'` will delete all existing data in the collections before seeding

+For detailed information about environment variables, including usage guidelines and examples, see our [Environment Variables Documentation](./docs/environment-variables.md).

 ### Setup

 1. Make sure direnv is installed: